silverxpymaster/silverxpymaster/README.md

 ### About Me

-I am a cybersecurity professional from Azerbaijan with a strong focus on Web Application Penetration Testing and offensive security.
+I am a hacker & cybersecurity professional from Azerbaijan with a strong focus on Web Application Penetration Testing and offensive security.
 I regularly share educational content on my YouTube channel related to cybersecurity, web application pentesting, and bug bounty methodologies.
 I enjoy building custom tools and exploring lesser-known aspects of ethical hacking.